lttng/lttng-docs/contents/understanding-lttng/plumbing/lttng-consumerd.md

 As new tracing domains are added to LTTng, the development community's intent is to minimize the need for additionnal consumer daemon instances dedicated to them.
-For instance, the Java Util Logging (JUL) domain events are in fact mapped to the user space domain, thus tracing this particular domain is handled by existing user space domain consumer daemons.
+For instance, the `java.util.logging` (JUL) domain events are in fact mapped to the user space domain, thus tracing this particular domain is handled by existing user space domain consumer daemons.